chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_file_system.md

       repo = "/mnt/automate_backups/opensearch"
     ```

-- The following command will apply the updated `es_config.toml` config to OpenSearch once and will trigger restart of opensearch in all nodes.
+- The following command will apply the updated `es_config.toml` config to all the OpenSearch nodes and will trigger restart of opensearch in all nodes.
+  Execution of the below command is any one of the opensearch node.

     ```sh
     hab config apply automate-ha-opensearch.default $(date '+%s') es_config.toml